Thermodynamic Limit and Dispersive Regularisation in Matrix Models: Dispersive regularisation

+In the thermodynamic limit, the evolution of the order parameter in the space of coupling constants is governed by Eq. \eqref{hopfh} provided derivatives of $u$ are bounded.
+In the vicinity of the gradient catastrophe, dispersive corrections in the equation~(\ref{Volterracont}) induce fast oscillations responsible for a rich and interesting phenomenon known as dispersive shock wave~\cite{gurevich-pitaevskiy,eh}.

+In this section we illustrate the general phenomenology by considering the particular case $T_{2k}$~$=$~$t_{2k}$~$= 0$ for all $k>3$ so that $T_{2}$, $T_{4}$ and $T_{6}$ are the only non zero coupling constants.
+This choice allows for a simple but sufficiently general analysis demonstrating as {\it chaotic behaviours} observed in~\cite{jurkiewicz} correspond to a type of phase transition comprised by a dispersive shock of the order parameter.
+The shock occurs as a dispersive regularisation mechanism of a particular solution of the hierarchy~\eqref{Todareduced} in the continuum limit.

+In Fig.~\ref{fig:comparison} we compare the order parameter $u(x)$ obtained as solution of the recurrence equation~\eqref{eqrecurrenceU} and the limit equation~\eqref{interpu}.
+Values $T_{2}$, $T_{4}$ and $T_{6}$ are chosen in such a way that the solution of the cubic equation~\eqref{interpu} is single valued.
+Fig.~\ref{fig:D} shows that the two solutions fully overlap for sufficiently small $\epsilon$, but, as shown in Fig.~\ref{fig:C}, a relevant deviation is observed in the vicinity of the point of gradient catastrophe of the solution to Eq.~\eqref{interpu}.

-Fig.~\ref{fig:mix} illustrates a case where $T_2 < 1/2$ and $T_4 > 0$.
-A similar analysis can be carried out for the remaining cases.
-This choice corresponds to the case analysed in~\cite{jurkiewicz,jurkiewicz2}, hence it allows for a direct comparison.
-In Fig.~\ref{fig:mixA} we plot the set $\Delta = 0$ in the $x$-$T_6$ plane for a given choice of $T_2$ and $T_4$.
-The convex sector corresponds to the region where the equation of state \eqref{interpu} admits three real solutions that correspond to the stationary points of the free energy density plotted in Fig.~\ref{fig:mixB}.
-We compare the free energy for a given value of $x$ and two different values of $T_{6}$.
-For $T_{6} = -0.0051$ the difference of the values of the free energy density at its local minima is particularly pronounced compared with the case $T_{6} = -0.0067$.
-Figs.~\ref{fig:mixC} and~\ref{fig:mixD} show a comparison between the cubic solution \eqref{interpu} and the exact solution~\eqref{eqrecurrenceU} for different values of $T_6$ within the convex region shown in Fig.~\ref{fig:mixA} where the solution of~\eqref{interpu} is multivalued.
-Both figures demonstrate the onset of a dispersive shock wave.
-This behaviour is intriguing as, unlike classical statistical mechanical systems, e.g. magnetic and fluid models \cite{baxter}, the order parameter $u(x)$ develops oscillations in conjunction with the existence of additional stationary points for the free energy such as unstable and metastable states.
+Figs.~\ref{fig:mixC} and~\ref{fig:mixD} show a comparison between the cubic solution \eqref{interpu} and the exact solution~\eqref{eqrecurrenceU} for different values of $T_6$ within the convex region shown in Fig.~\ref{fig:mixA}, where the solution of~\eqref{interpu} is multivalued.
+Both figures demonstrate the onset of a DSW.
+This behaviour is intriguing as, unlike classical statistical mechanical systems, e.g. magnetic and fluid models \cite{baxter}, the order parameter $u(x)$ develops oscillations in the form of a dispersive shock in conjunction with the existence of additional stationary points for the free energy such as unstable and metastable states.
+The emergence of such oscillations is therefore explained as a result of higher order corrections in the string equation \eqref{stringformal} of which the cubic equation \eqref{interpu} is the leading order approximation.
+Based on the results in~\cite{dubrovin3a,claeys,dubrovin3,dgkm}, the mechanism of formation of such oscillations in the vicinity of the of the critical points of the solution to the equation~\eqref{interpu} is universal and it is given by a particular real analytic solution of the second member of the Painlev\'e I hierarchy, known as Painlev\'e I2 equation.